History of Georgia (U.S. state): British colony

-No manufactures of the least consequence: a trifling quantity of coarse homespun cloth, wool [sic] and cotton mixed; amongst the poorer sort of people, for their own use, a few cotton and yarn stockings; shoes for our Negroes; and some occasional blacksmith's work.
+No manufactures of the least consequence: a trifling quantity of coarse homespun cloth, wool [sic] and cotton mixed; among the poorer sort of people, for their own use, a few cotton and yarn stockings; shoes for our Negroes; and some occasional blacksmith's work.
 But all our supplies of silk, linens, wool, shoes, stockings, nails, locks, hinges, and tools of every sort ... are all imported from and through Great Britain.

 Capitals of Georgia

 Georgia has had five different capitals in its history.
 The first was Savannah, the seat of government during British colonial rule, followed by Augusta, Louisville, Milledgeville, and Atlanta, the capital city from 1868 to the present day.
 The state legislature has gathered for official meetings in other places, most often in Macon and especially during the American Civil War.

-American Revolution
+American revolution

 Royal governor James Wright was popular, but all of the 13 colonies developed the same strong position defending the traditional rights of Englishmen which they feared London was violating.
 Georgia and the others moved rapidly toward republicanism which rejected monarchy, aristocracy and corruption, and demanded government based on the will of the people.
 In particular, they demanded "No taxation without representation" and rejected the Stamp Act in 1765 and all subsequent royal taxes.
 More fearsome was the British punishment of Boston after the Boston Tea Party.
 Georgians knew their remote coastal location made them vulnerable.

 In August 1774 at a general meeting in Savannah, the people proclaimed, "Protection and allegiance are reciprocal, and under the British Constitution correlative terms; ... the Constitution admits of no taxation without representation."
 Georgia had few grievances of its own but ideologically supported the patriot cause and expelled the British.

 Angered by the news of the battle of Concord, on the eleventh of May 1775, the patriots stormed the royal magazine at Savannah and carried off its ammunition.
 The customary celebration of the King's birthday on June 4 was turned into a wild demonstration against the King; a liberty pole was erected.
 Within a month the patriots completely defied royal authority and set up their own government.
 In June and July, assemblies at Savannah chose a Council of Safety and a Provincial Congress to take control of the government and cooperate with the other colonies.
 They started raising troops and prepared for war.
 "In short my lord," wrote Wright to Lord Dartmouth on September 16, 1775, "the whole Executive Power is Assumed by them, and the King's Governor remains little Else than Nominally so."